Sa top metropolitan beaches body 6

-Everything you need to know about sand shifting along Adelaide’s coastline
+Everything you need to know about how Adelaide’s beaches are managed

-Sand has been moved around Adelaide’s beaches for nearly 50 years.
+Sand has been managed on Adelaide’s beaches for nearly 50 years.
 Here’s why it’s needed to maintain our coast.

-This causes erosion on our central and southern beaches like West Beach and Henley Beach South, and causes sand to build up on Adelaide’s northern beaches like Semaphore.
+This causes erosion on our central and southern beaches, such as Seacliff, West Beach and Henley Beach South, and results in sand building up on Adelaide’s northern beaches, including Semaphore and Largs Bay.

 Why can’t Adelaide’s coastline just be left alone?